 Washington's international drug war has failed by every measure.
 Production of drugs in foreign countries has increased, and the flow of drugs to the United States has continued.
-Worse, U.S. narcotics control policies have severely aggravated political, economic, and social problems in developing countries.
+The Council on Foreign Relations notes, "For twenty years, these programs have done little more than rearrange the map of drug production and trafficking."
+In fact, the impact of U.S. narcotics control policies is even worse, severely aggravating political, economic, and social problems in developing countries.
 Attempts to escalate the drug war, even in a dramatic way, will do little to change those realities.

-Washington should instead encourage the worldwide shift away from statism and toward the creation of markets and civil society by ending its international crusade against drugs and opening its markets to drug-source countries' legal goods.
+Similarly, a more multilateral approach to fighting the drug war through the United Nations or the Organization of American States, for example-will not work.
+Involving more governments and bureaucracies may marginally deflect political criticism away from the United States, but that approach cannot solve the fundamental problems created by prohibition: corruption, political violence, the destruction of civil society, the distortion of economic activity, and increased financing of terrorism.
+The multilateral strategy will have especially low credibility if international organizations present wildly unrealistic solutions, such as the UN's 1998 plan to eliminate global drug production in 10 years.
+Washington should instead encourage the worldwide shift away from statism toward the creation of markets and civil society by ending its international crusade against drugs and opening its markets to drug-source countries' legal goods.
 Doing so will hardly affect U.S. drug consumption, but it would at least be a recognition that narcotics abuse is a domestic social problem that foreign policy cannot solve.